 Destination Hero: Gonzalo Fuenzalida

-Our protagonist is also part of the “Chilen@s Creando Futuro” network, a group of 23 leaders involved in culture, science, business, tourism and sports who promote the country’s image abroad through stories of Chileans who challenge paradigms and contribute to building a better world.
+Our protagonist is also part of the “Chilen@s Creando Futuro” network (Chileans Creating a Future), a group of 23 leaders involved in culture, science, business, tourism and sports who promote the country’s image abroad through stories of Chileans who challenge paradigms and contribute to building a better world.

 Gonzalo is an outstanding promoter of adventure travel in Chile, helping to develop new routes and experiences to turn Chilean Patagonia into a global hub of sustainable tourism.
 It is, perhaps, no surprise that he was selected as an Ambassador of Chile by the Adventure Travel Trade Association.

 Hi Gonzalo, can you introduce yourself to our Baboo readers?

 My name is Gonzalo Fuenzalida.
 I’m 56 years old and I live in Pucón in the Chilean Araucanía region.